stillame/nintorch/README.md

 matplotlib == 3.1.3
 loguru == 0.5.0
 pytest == 5.4.3
 ```

 ## License:
 ```
-MIT License with some exceptions. <br>
+MIT License with some exceptions.
-Some functions or classes might be modified from other sources. <br>
+Some functions or classes might be modified from other sources.
-Please look at comments or docstrings within the functions and classes. <br>
+Please look at comments or docstrings within the functions and classes.
 ```